-Health Corporation of America is typical of the many foreign corporations entering into the constructed UK health market after changing their names to distance themselves from the appalling reputations they gained in their countries of origin.
+Health Corporation of America (based in Florida USA) is typical of the many foreign corporations entering into the constructed UK health market after changing their names to distance themselves from the appalling reputations they gained in their countries of origin.
 Previously known as 'Columbia', HCA owns and runs about 200 hospitals in the USA, UK and Switzerland and is the largest for-profit health care corporation in the world.

 In 2000 HCA pleaded guilty to substantial criminal conduct and paid out $840-million in fines.